JAC-CS-Programming-4-W24/Notes/4.5-Sets/README.md

 ## Sets in Computer Science

-In computer program, sets are represented by a collection of objects.
-For each `object`, there must be some identifying feature that distinguishes one `object` from another, which ensures that each object in the set is *unique*.
+In computer program, sets are represented by a collection of elements.
+For each `element`, there must be some identifying feature that distinguishes one `element` from another, which ensures that each element in the set is *unique*.

 In this discussion, the elements in our sets will be `objects` that have a property `id` which is unique to each object.